-The ooo.cz/zen-sen website is historic today, because I made a historical mistake on them - just like Mr. Brechman, and I assumed that the composition and effects of ginseng and related eleutherococcus would be related.
+The ooo.cz/zen-sen website is historic today, because I have made a historical mistake on them - just as Mr. Brechman once, and I assumed that the composition and effects of ginseng and related eleutherococcus would be related.
 No!
 Both are effective, but completely different.
 I then arbitrarily extrapolated to my shame some scientific information about genius on eleutherococcus.
 I promise I will not get it anymore: Panax ginseng) and Eleutherococcus senticosus , incorrectly referred to as " Siberian Ginseng ", have nothing in common at all ( davydov2000es ), except that they are both adapted to Brechman ( brekhman1969nsp ).

 Next, let me thank you for your reminders and let me down for your global insight into pharmaceutical policy.
-I would like to use your comment as a pass to make this policy a little more clear to other readers.
-Pharmaceutical companies, as well as Coca Cola, are the historic successor of drug dealers - Coca Cola was originally a herbal drink without bubbles, but with cocaine content.
+I would like to use your comment as a pass to make this policy a bit clearer to other readers.
+Pharmaceutical companies, like Coca Cola, are the historic successor of drug dealers - Coca Cola was originally a herbal drink without bubbles, but with cocaine content.
 The original owner of the company was the opium victim.
-Pharmaceutical companies started similarly, mostly rich in selling opium pills as a miracle cure, such as toothache or syrup for naughty babies, or something like the movie Dissolved and Launched.
+Pharmaceutical companies started similarly, mostly wealthy selling opium pills as a miracle cure, such as toothache or syrup for naughty babies, or something like the movie Dissolved and Dropped.

 It is not essential what these "medicines" were officially intended for.
 People bought them as a drug and still had a good conscience to do something for their health.
 It is logical that the dealers of this type of "drugs" richest.
 There were no regulatory laws yet.
 Today we have these laws, but serve as a guard dog to confirm the position of the original opium dealers.